Selected Chapters on Active Galactic Nuclei as Relativistic Systems: Accretion onto supermassive black holes

 The ADAF-like coronae are geometrically thick and optically thin.
-However, a two-temperature accretion flow may still exist when the heating mechanism is via magnetic dissipation through thin active regions on the thin disc \citep{1997MNRAS.291L..23D}.
-Most of the magnetic energy is acquired by protons that transfer the energy via Coulomb collisions to electrons and compensate the energy losses due to cooling via inverse Comptonisation of photons.
-Such model would allow the existence of a plane-parallel corona above the accretion disc in standard AGN.
-The Comptonising effects of the corona do not apply only to the thermal emission but also to the X-ray reflection \citep{2015MNRAS.448..703W,2017ApJ...836..119S}.
+However, a two-temperature accretion flow may still exist when the heating mechanism is via magnetic dissipation through thin active regions on the thin disk \citep{1997MNRAS.291L..23D}.
+Most of the magnetic energy is acquired by protons that transfer the energy via Coulomb collisions to electrons and compensate the energy losses due to cooling via inverse Comptonization of photons.
+Such model would allow the existence of a plane-parallel corona above the accretion disk in standard AGN.
+The Comptonizing effects of the corona do not apply only to the thermal emission but also to the X-ray reflection \citep{2015MNRAS.448..703W,2017ApJ...836..119S}.